Help spread kindness this Hanukkah with these 8 nights of Hanukkah Kindness Activities… one for every night you light the candles.

 Because kindness will spread more love, heal the world a little more, and be louder than the hate that often surrounds us.

 And during this Festival of Lights, kindness can be the light we shine for ourselves and for others.

-Materials Needed to Make the Kindness Hanukkah Activity:
+Materials Needed to Make the Hanukkah Kindness Activities: